starsseed/memetoken/distribution-plan.md

 ## 2. CEX Listing:

 Objective: Easy for formula 1 fans that has no crypto background to purchase BOXBOX token.
 Method: Bybit is the sponsor of RedBull Racing that is winning all the Formula 1 races.
 OKX is the sponsor of Mclaren racing team, both Mclaren drivers are very young and appealing to the Alpha generation who are very familiar with crypto.
-We are targeting future listing in these both exchanges.
+We are targeting future listing in both of these exchanges.

 ## 3. Loyalty Rewards: